Azure/azure-powershell/src/StackAdmin/Azs.Network.Admin/readme.md

     set:
       parameter-name: Name

+    # Default to Format-List for the LoadBalancer commandlets as there are many important fields
+  - where:
+      model-name: LoadBalancer
+    set:
+      suppress-format: true

     # Default to Format-List for the Quota commandlets as there are many important fields
   - where:
       model-name: Quota
+    set:
+      suppress-format: true

+    # Default to Format-List for the PublicIpAddress commandlets as there are many important fields
+  - where:
+      model-name: PublicIpAddress
+    set:
+      suppress-format: true

+    # Default to Format-List for the VirtualNetwork commandlets as there are many important fields
+  - where:
+      model-name: VirtualNetwork
     set:
       suppress-format: true